-For my 5 year old, I wrote down the name of the plant and he applied the corresponding letter sticker on top.
-See how I snuck in a bit of literacy right there?
+For my 5 year old, who is not yet reading or spelling fluently, I wrote down the name of the plant on each cardboard rectangle and he applied the corresponding letter sticker on top.
+See how I snuck in a bit of literacy and spelling practice?

 I think they add a bit of fun to our window.
 What do you think?